zaidzaihan/ROS-2-and-PX4-documentation./readme.md

 # Beginner guide to ROS 2 for PX4 development

-## This guide specifies the tasks needed to kick-start your PX4 development journeys using ROS 2
+## This guide outlines the steps to begin your PX4 development journey with ROS 2

 ### Prerequisites